danielbodnar/awesome-stars/BY-LANG.md

 - [TaskingAI/TaskingAI](https://github.com/TaskingAI/TaskingAI) - The open source platform for AI-native application development.
 - [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio equip's your AI agents & LLMs with 100+ high-quality integrations via function calling
 - [Lightning-AI/litgpt](https://github.com/Lightning-AI/litgpt) - 20+ high-performance LLMs with recipes to pretrain, finetune and deploy at scale.
 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
+[NeurIPS 2024
-- [iterative/dvc](https://github.com/iterative/dvc) - 🦉 ML Experiments and Data Management with Git
+- [iterative/dvc](https://github.com/iterative/dvc) - 🦉 Data Versioning and ML Experiments
 - [unslothai/unsloth](https://github.com/unslothai/unsloth) - Finetune Llama 3.2, Mistral, Phi & Gemma LLMs 2-5x faster with 80% less memory
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [anthropics/anthropic-retrieval-demo](https://github.com/anthropics/anthropic-retrieval-demo) - Lightweight demo using the Anthropic Python SDK to experiment with Claude's Search and Retrieval capabilities over a variety of knowledge bases (Elasticsearch, vector databases, web search, and Wikipe